scality/Zenko-RFCs/utapi/DESIGN.md

 messages.
 After redis is available, events will be flushed and a repair triggered if needed.

-**Warp10 Unavailable**
+**Warp 10 Unavailable**

-If Warp10 is unavailable events are persisted in redis until it becomes available and then batch inserted.
+If Warp 10 is unavailable events are persisted in redis until it becomes available and then batch inserted.

 ### Migrations

 Migrations from previous customer deployments will require a post upgrade tool to be used.
-This will migrate the historic utapi data in Redis into Warp10 and make it available under the new system..
+This will migrate the historic utapi data in Redis into Warp 10 and make it available under the new system..